Grand Army Plaza (Manhattan): 21st century

 The plaza needed another renovation by the 2010s.
 In particular, a snowstorm in 2011 killed all of the trees in the northern half of the plaza, although the trees in the southern half remained standing.
 The Central Park Conservancy proposed spending $2 million on the northern half of the plaza in 2013.
 At the time, the group was planning to regild the Sherman statue, whose paint was beginning to chip.
 The organization said that it could not afford to restore the original balustrade because that would cost up to $4 million more.
 Preservationists opposed the original plans as being too narrow in scope; instead, the preservationists wanted the conservancy to also restore the original design details, such as benches and lights.
 The Sherman statue was regilded as part of the north-side renovation, and the original gilding was toned down.
 In addition, the area around the Sherman statue was repaved and regraded, and the drainage system was replaced.
 The north side of the plaza was reopened in 2015.

 In 2018, New York City mayor Bill de Blasio proposed adding drop-off and pickup stands for Central Park's horse-drawn carriages at Grand Army Plaza, replacing an existing stand on Central Park South and 59th Street.
 Stands were added at two other locations, and carriages began using the new stands in 2019.
 Part of the plaza was rebuilt to make way for the horse-carriage stand, and cameras were installed around the plaza to prevent horse-carriage operators from picking up or dropping off passengers elsewhere.
 The New York City Department of Transportation (DOT) installed sidewalk extensions along Grand Army Plaza's roadway in late 2020 as part of a series of traffic changes along the southeast corner of Central Park.
 The section of Central Park South that bisected the plaza was converted to a one-way eastbound street.
 During the 2020s, operators of horse-drawn carriages advocated for the plaza to be closed to vehicular traffic entirely, providing a dedicated space for pedestrians and carriages.

-In addition, the Central Park Conservancy began renovating the southern half of Grand Army Plaza in 2024.
-In late 2025, the DOT and Central Park Conservancy proposed upgrading the lighting in both sections of the plaza.
+The renovation of the south section of the plaza was delayed due to slow fundraising and the COVID-19 pandemic; this phase was financed mostly by private donations.
+The Central Park Conservancy began renovating the southern half of Grand Army Plaza in 2024.
+This project involved replacing the fountain, making the block more accessible, installing lighting, and adding utility equipment.
+A segment of the street adjacent to the plaza's southern section was also converted into a pedestrian plaza.
+The DOT and Central Park Conservancy proposed upgrading the lighting in both sections of the plaza in late 2025.
+The southern section's renovation was completed in June 2026 for $21 million.